ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ![API Monitor Application](api-monitor.png)

 **VkKeyScanW** is a function that explicitly get the 'a' character as parameter.
-But it doesn't perform the keystroke emulation according to WinAPI documentation.
+But it does not perform the keystroke emulation according to WinAPI documentation.
 Actually, **VkKeyScanW** and a next called **MapVirtualKeyW** functions are used for preparing input parameters for the [**SendInput**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646310%28v=vs.85%29.aspx) function. **SendInput** performs actual work for emulating keystroke.

 Now we can try to implement our algorithm of pressing "a" key in the Notepad window through a direct interaction with WinAPI functions.
 The most important thing now is a way to keystrokes emulation.
 Thus, usage the **WinGetHandle** and **WinActivate** AutoIt function will be kept.